pjh68/pjh68.github.io/_posts/2023-04-01-be-less-shit-book.md

 Overall, the "Be Less Shit" approach has its roots in a community of climbers and coaches who were willing to take a different approach to achieving success.
 By focusing on growth and self-reflection, they were able to create a more effective and fulfilling path to success, which has since been adopted by many others in various areas of life.

+# How does the "Be Less Shit" approach work?

+"Be Less Shit" is a coaching approach that emphasizes collaboration, empathy, and growth.
+It's designed to help coaches build trust with their clients, foster open communication, and work together to achieve goals.

+The approach includes several key principles:

+1. **Meet people where they're at**: Rather than imposing a rigid coaching plan, "Be Less Shit" encourages coaches to adapt their approach to the unique needs and goals of their clients.
+2. **Use radical candor**: "Be Less Shit" encourages coaches to be honest and direct with their clients, while also being empathetic and supportive.
+This approach helps build trust and fosters a collaborative environment.
+3. **Focus on growth, not perfection**: "Be Less Shit" encourages coaches to help their clients identify and work towards achievable goals, rather than striving for perfection.
+This helps create a sense of progress and momentum, which can be a powerful motivator.
+4. **Emphasize self-reflection**: "Be Less Shit" encourages clients to reflect on their own strengths and weaknesses, and to take ownership of their own growth and development.
+Coaches can help facilitate this process by asking thought-provoking questions and providing guidance and support.

+Overall, "Be Less Shit" is a flexible and collaborative coaching approach that is designed to help clients achieve their goals in a supportive and empowering environment.
+By focusing on growth, self-reflection, and radical candor, coaches can help their clients unlock their full potential and achieve lasting success.